-Recycling of paper, glass and metal is mandatory for residential buildings in Cambridge.
+Recycling is a policy at MIT, and recycling of paper, glass and metal is mandatory for residential buildings in Cambridge.
 There are two trash rooms and one recycling room in Edgerton, all located in the main building.
 The two trash rooms are #230 and #330.
 The recycling room is located on the first floor, exactly below the trash chutes, room #132.